How to Use Your HSA

 Is there a time limit to when I can reimburse myself?

-No, there is no time limit to when you can reimburse yourself, as long as the expenses were incurred after you opened your HSA.
+No, there is no time limit to when you can reimburse yourself, as long as the eligible medical expenses were incurred after you opened your HSA.

 Do I need to keep receipts for HSA transactions?